 Glass Garden Totems

-When I first saw them, I thought they were kind of tacky.
+When I first saw garden totems many years ago, I thought they were kind of tacky.
 But then I came across some totems that were put together really well, and my thoughts changed.
-There really is an art to stacking the pieces.
+There really is an art to stacking the pieces so well, that they look like they belonged together all along.

 One word of caution.
 This is not a speedy quick project.
 It takes time to find the right pieces of glass to go together and it takes time for the glue to cure properly.
 I cannot be responsible for how your totems turn out and if you want to sell them, then I'd suggest you make a few and see how it goes before committing to them for a scheduled craft show.